gullerya/db-setup-action/readme.md

 ### Specific remarks

-MySQL has an OOTB provided superuser, `root`.
+MySQL provides a superuser OOTB, `root`.
-I've deliberately decided to NOT allow use of that user, setting it's password to a random value.
+I've deliberately decided to NOT allow to use it, setting it's password to a random value.
 Please, let me know if this is limiting a usage of the MySQL in some essential way and should be reconsidered.

 ---